deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “...What?”
 Ray asked him.

-“...Kinda figured you’d yell at me to stop or somethin’...” he seemed almost disappointed.
+“...Kinda figured you’d yell at me to stop or somethin’...”
+He seemed almost disappointed.

 “No, we need to know what’s on the other side.
 For better or worse.”